 This project was conducted by University of Illinois at Chicago under the direction of Larry Bennet and the West Side Domestic Abuse Project (WSDAP) in collaboration with the Social Service Department of the Circuit Court of Cook County.
 In 1999, UIC and WSDAP developed an assessment tool for batterers aimed to increase the safety of victims and improve the ability of staff to identify men who are at high risk and intervene to reduce their risk by assertive case management.
 This project used existing Cook County PROMIS data and supplemental data collected from case records on men participating in the Domestic Violence Intervention Program.
 Researchers collected longitudinal data on predictors of attrition and outcomes for men who batter that can be used by policy makers and staff to improve intervention services.
 Researchers also contributed important information to the larger criminal justice and violence against women communities about the effectiveness of justice-based intervention with batterers.
-A final report on this project is on the Authority web site and a Program Evaluation Summary of this report is in final review.
+A final report and a Program Evaluation Summary of this report are available on the Authority website.